Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Sparsity Foundations

+\paragraph{Critical weight magnitude.} Combining the characteristic BF16 cell scale with Adam's update bounds (\Cref{app:bounds}) yields a critical weight scale below which one-step updates are more likely to be visible. \Cref{cor:weight_threshold} formalizes this relationship; the key result is that for typical training regimes, weights with $|w| \gg 256\eta$ have per-step Adam updates that are small compared with a BF16 rounding cell, except when the FP32 master is already close to a cell boundary.
+At learning rate $\eta = 3 \times 10^{-6}$, this scale is $|w|_{\text{crit}} \approx 7.7 \times 10^{-4}$.
+Since typical LLM weights have magnitudes in $[0.01, 1.0]$ (\Cref{app:weight_magnitude}), the vast majority exceed this scale.

 \paragraph{Empirical validation with mixed-precision training.} The standard configuration for LLM post-training uses mixed-precision training~\citep{micikevicius2018mixed}: the optimizer maintains FP32 master weights for numerical stability, while forward and backward passes execute in BF16.
-This differs fundamentally from pure FP32 training, where all computation and storage uses FP32 and sparsity is eliminated entirely~\citep{shenfeld2025rlrazor}.
+This differs from pure FP32 training, where computation and storage both use FP32 and sparsity is eliminated entirely~\citep{shenfeld2025rlrazor}.

 In mixed-precision training, although the optimizer updates FP32 master weights (where small updates \emph{do} accumulate), inference still requires BF16 weights since all forward computation happens in BF16.
-Therefore, the relevant question for \protoname{} is: \emph{how sparse are the weight updates when viewed in BF16?} We measure this by casting the FP32 master weights to BF16 after each optimization step and comparing consecutive BF16 snapshots.
+Therefore, the relevant question for PULSESync is: \emph{how sparse are the weight updates when viewed in BF16?} We measure this by casting the FP32 master weights to BF16 after each optimization step and comparing consecutive BF16 snapshots.
 This reflects the actual weights that inference nodes receive and use.

 \Cref{fig:mixed_precision_sparsity} validates that sparsity remains high under this standard setup.
 We train Qwen2.5-1.5B-Instruct with GRPO using FP32 master weights and BF16 computation; the resulting BF16-cast weight updates exhibit sparsity consistently above 99.4\%, comparable to the pure BF16 results in \Cref{sec:sparsity_analysis}.